 Number of Runners

-RAFBF SPADEADAM HALF MARATHON
+RAF SPADEADAM HALF MARATHON AND 10K RACE

-The Half Marathon course offers stunning views along its length, winding its way around and through Spadeadam Forest with views over to the Lake District and Sycamore Gap on Hadrians Wall.
+The course offers stunning views along its length, winding its way around and through Spadeadam Forest with views over to the Lake District and Sycamore Gap on Hadrians Wall.
 With numerous RAF practise targets and tanks along the route, it is a run that offers a unique opportunity.
 The course is fully marked and marshalled to help you on your way.

 This truly is a unique and fun trail running event.
+Entry incldudes a hot drink and sandwhich.

 Photographic of ID such as a driving license, passport, offical work pass, bus pass is required when registering for the race.